Copacabana Fort revolt: Hermes da Fonseca's arrest

 The arrest and closure were offensive to the dissident military and served as a trigger for the revolt.
 Still, these were pretexts, not causes, as the conspiracy had been developing for months.
-At Copacabana Fort, the bombing of the city had been planned for almost six months.
+At Fort Copacabana, the bombing of the city had been planned for almost six months.
 Hermes da Fonseca considered the uprising premature, but after his arrest the spirits of the young officers were too high to prevent it.
-On the night of April 4, with the revolt taking effect, he declared to a son opposed to its beginning: “It is late for everything, my son: late to retreat, late to articulate the strength I need".
+On the night of 4 July, with the revolt taking effect, he declared to one of his sons opposed to its beginning: "It is late for everything, my son: late to retreat, late to gather the strength I need".

 Outbreak in Rio de Janeiro

 Plan of action

-The idea was to revolt the 1st Infantry Regiment in Vila Militar, where the command of the 1st Infantry Division and several units was located.
-With the support of the Realengo Military School, the School of Infantry Sergeants, the 1st Railway Company, the Engineering Battalion, the 15th Cavalry Regiment, the 2nd Artillery Regiment and the Aviation School, it would be possible to force the adhesion of the entire Vila Militar, including the 2nd Infantry Regiment.
+The idea was to begin the revolt with the 1st Infantry Regiment in Vila Militar, where the command of the 1st Infantry Division and several units was located.
+With the support of the Military School of Realengo, the School of Infantry Sergeants, the 1st Railway Company, the Engineering Battalion, the 15th Cavalry Regiment, the 2nd Artillery Regiment and the Aviation School, it would be possible to force the entire Vila Militar to join the rebellion, including the 2nd Infantry Regiment.
 Escorted by a picket of the 15th Cavalry Regiment, marshal Hermes da Fonseca would assume command in Cascadura, leading a vanguard to face loyalist forces of the Navy, the 3rd Infantry Battalion of the Military Police, the 1st Divisional Cavalry Regiment and the 3rd Machine Gun Company in Méier.
 Meanwhile, the rearguard would continue to the South Zone via Jacarepaguá, following the Pica-Pau road and Copacabana.
 Under the cover of the cannons of the forts of Copacabana and Santa Cruz, the two most important in Guanabara Bay, it would reach the president's headquarters in the Catete Palace.

-The Ministry of War did not fear the bombing of the city by the Fort Copacabana.
-However, Siqueira Campos and other artillerymen calculated new tables before the movement, reducing the projection load to modify the shooting angles.
+The Ministry of War did not fear the bombing of the city by Fort Copacabana.
+Its 305mm guns were designed for tense fire, with low elevation, high muzzle velocity and a large projectile load.
+Thus, they would reach naval targets up to 23 kilometers away, but the São João hill would be a natural obstacle if they aimed for the center of Rio de Janeiro.
+However, Siqueira Campos and other artillerymen calculated new tables before the rebellion, reducing the projection load to modify the shooting angles.
 Thus, the cannons could fire over the mountains, threatening the city.
-One of them consulted the calculations with a professor of ballistics at the Militar School, without explaining his intentions.
-Preparations at the Fort began in advance, digging trenches, laying out barbed wire, stocking up on a month's worth of supplies, retaining personnel in the barracks, electrifying the networks, and moving the barracks and kitchen to protected locations.
+One of them consulted the calculations with a professor of ballistics at the Military School, without explaining his intentions.
+Preparations at the fort began in advance, digging trenches, laying out barbed wire, stocking up on a month's worth of supplies, retaining personnel in the barracks, electrifying the networks, and moving the barracks and kitchen to protected locations.
 Ironically, the fort was the "apple of the eye" of minister Pandiá Calógeras, who treated its officers with special consideration, including Delso Mendes da Fonseca and Antônio de Siqueira Campos.